 As Indonesian and international efforts to restore degraded peatlands pick up speed, we are working to develop tools to monitor and evaluate peatland recovery.
 The opportunity to work together with Universitas Palangka Raya and BOSF researchers to develop tools to support restoration efforts is a privilege and the project has been an amazing learning opportunity for everyone.”

 Samantha says that students from the University of Palangka Raya and RMIT University were a key part of the installation campaign, learning and contributing to the instrument set up.
 Zafruallah Damanik, a researcher and project leader from the University of Palangka Raya says:

 “All of the team members and students came to better understand the eddy covariance and soil-moisture sensor approaches over the course of the installation and there were many conversations about their possible use in tropical peatland restoration and fire prevention efforts across Indonesia.”

-Professor Jason Beringer of the University of Western Australia was one of the Australian scientists called upon to help the team install the monitoring equipment.
+Professor Jason Beringer of the University of Western Australia was one of the Australian scientists called upon to help the team install the research data repository equipment.

 “We had long days in the tropical heat installing scientific equipment, but we now have a full set of instruments measuring the greenhouse gases, including methane, being released from these areas, and investigating how regrowing the forest can take back some of the carbon dioxide.